Strongly regular graph: Examples

 A strongly regular graph is called primitive if both the graph and its complement are connected.
 All the above graphs are primitive, as otherwise μ = 0 or v + λ = 2k.

 Conway's 99-graph problem asks for the construction of an srg(99, 14, 1, 2).
 It is unknown whether a graph with these parameters exists, and John Horton Conway offered a $1000 prize for the solution to this problem.

 Triangle-free graphs

 The strongly regular graphs with λ = 0 are triangle free.
-Apart from the complete graphs on fewer than 3 vertices and all regular complete bipartite graphs, the seven listed earlier (pentagon, Petersen, Clebsch, Hoffman-Singleton, Gewirtz, Mesner-M22, and Higman-Sims) are the only known ones.
+Apart from the complete graphs on at most two vertices and all regular complete bipartite graphs, the seven listed earlier (pentagon, Petersen, Clebsch, Hoffman-Singleton, Gewirtz, Mesner-M22, and Higman-Sims) are the only known ones.

 Geodetic graphs

 Every strongly regular graph with $\mu = 1$ is a geodetic graph, a graph in which every two vertices have a unique shortest path.
 The only known strongly regular graphs with $\mu = 1$ are those where $\lambda$ is 0, therefore triangle-free as well.
 These are called the Moore graphs and are explored below in more detail.
 Other combinations of parameters such as (400, 21, 2, 1) have not yet been ruled out.
 Despite ongoing research on the properties that a strongly regular graph with $\mu=1$ would have, it is not known whether any more exist or even whether their number is finite.
 Only the elementary result is known, that $\lambda$ cannot be 1 for such a graph.